Sport in Burkina Faso: Baseball

 The sports of Baseball and Softball are becoming extremely popular in Burkina Faso.
 Fédération Burkinabè de Baseball et de Softball – FBBS is the controlling body.
 Baseball Burkina Faso is ranked 4th in Africa following the 2019 Baseball Africa Cup.
 Burkina Faso's Sanfo Lassina plays professional baseball for the Kochi Fighting Dogs in the Japanese professional league.

 Rugby union

 Rugby union, or just rugby, in Burkina Faso is relatively new, but growing more popular every year.
 Rugby was introduced by the French, who had ruled Burkina Faso, or Upper Volta, as it was known at the time, for many years.
 Rugby in Burkina Faso is, like many other nations in Africa, centered around the capital, Ouagadougou.

 Cycling

 Cycling is widespread both as a sport and as a cheap means of transport.
 The Tour du Faso, approved by the Fédération internationale de cyclisme, is a cycling event held annually in November that covers 811 mi.
 The stage race takes place at temperatures up to 40 °C. It has been part of the UCI Africa Tour since 2005.

-Strongman

-Even though strongman is a small and growing sport, one man in Burkina Faso is pushing the sport of Strongman in the international scene.
-Iron Biby, or Cheick Sanou is the current log lift world record holder and axel press world record holder, known for his backflips, and world’s strongest shoulders.
-The sport of Strongman is really in safe hands with him in Burkina Faso.